St Margaret's, Westminster: History and description

 In 1863, during preliminary explorations preparing for this restoration, Scott found several doors overlaid with what was believed to be human skin.
-After doctors had examined this skin, Victorian historians theorized that the skin might have been that of William the Sacrist, who organized a gang that, in 1303, robbed the King of the equivalent of, in modern currency, $100 million.
+After doctors had examined this skin, Victorian historians theorized that the skin might have been that of William the Sacrist, who organized a gang that, in 1303, robbed the King of the equivalent of, in modern currency, $100 million (see Richard of Pudlicott).
 It was a complex scheme, involving several gang members disguised as monks planting bushes on the palace.
-After the stealthy burglary 6 months later, the loot was concealed in these bushes.
+After the stealthy burglary six months later, the loot was concealed in these bushes.
 The historians believed that William the Sacrist was flayed alive as punishment and his skin was used to make these royal doors, perhaps situated initially at nearby Westminster Palace.

-Subsequent study revealed the skins were bovine in origin, not human.
+Subsequent study revealed that the skins were bovine in origin, not human.

 By the 1970s, the number of people living nearby was in the hundreds.
-Ecclesiastical responsibility for the parish was reallocated to neighbouring parishes by the Westminster Abbey and Saint Margaret Westminster Act 1972, and the church was brought under the authority of the Dean and Chapter of Westminster Abbey.
+Ecclesiastical responsibility for the parish was reallocated to neighbouring parishes by the Westminster Abbey and Saint Margaret Westminster Act 1972, and the church was brought under the authority of the Dean and Chapter of Westminster Abbey, ceasing to be a parish church.

+In July 2020, it was announced, without any consultation, that regular Sunday worship at the church would cease, and the choir was disbanded.
+Members of the disbanded congregation launched a petition, which garnered more than 1700 signatures, and the regular community felt that The Abbey’s services are not intimate, nor do they invite participation, being quite formal.
+The Abbey, lacking a regular congregation and is mostly made up of tourists was felt to be profoundly different in spirit to the worshiping community at St Margaret's, which consisted of 60-120 regular worshipers.
+The cessation of regular worship was lamented in the press, As of 2025, a weekly sung eucharist has been restarted on Sunday evenings.

 An annual new year service for the Coptic Orthodox Church in Britain takes place in the church in October, and in 2016 Bishop Angaelos gave the sermon.

 The Rector of St Margaret's is often a canon of Westminster Abbey.